Makinloot/react-games-app/README.md

 # react-games-app
 <p>I re-created this app from my project called games (https://github.com/Makinloot/games)</p>
 <p>This version is without Node JS, only React and Typescript</p>
-<p>(After 1024px in developement mode please reload page in /game/:gameId endpoint to make responsive work)</p>
+<p>(After 1024px while testing in developement mode please reload page in /game/:gameId endpoint to make responsive work)</p>

 To run this app locally you need to:
     <p>• run 'npm install' in root directory</p>